tobie/modulr-node/README.markdown

 }, callback);
 ```

 `modulr` can also accepts a [CommonJS package][6] or its `package.json` file as argument.
-I which case it uses the JSON file's `main` value as entry point, the custom `builder_path` property to set search paths, and the package's dir as root.
+I which case it uses the JSON file's `main` value as entry point, the package's dir as root, and picks the rest of its options from the JSON file's `modulr` namespace.

 ```javascript
 require('modulr').buildFromPackage('path/to/package', callback);